kevinxia787/Budgetr/README.md

 First Edit:
 I have completed the hash table and the math functions needed for this program.

-My next step is to create a main function first, to ensure the methods in each class are working.
+My next step is to create a main method first, to ensure the methods in each class are working.
 Then I will make the transition from java program to java applet.

+Second Edit:

+I have added a main method to the BudgetStorage.java file to test the data structure.
+So far things are working smoothly.
+As of 12/28/2016 I have added 2 new methods to the file and updated insert.
+In my original goal, I planned to have the user pick between designating a percent value of spending or inputing the amount they currently spend.
+I have facilitated this with two different insert methods, one for percent value(int) and the other for current spending(double).

+I also added 2 more methods to access these values.
+Then we can transition towards a more functional main for the program.

+I created a pieChart class based on information from tutorialspoint.
+The problem with using this class is that it initially defines the slice values within the class.
+I will figure out a way to define them outside.
+My current plan is to create a new method that takes in all of the values from BudgetStorage.